st4rlab/miniml/_pages/components/installation.md

 ## Download

-You have the following options to install Github-UIkit:
+You have the following options to install miniml:

-- Download the [latest release](https://github.com/isaacjosephhorton/github-uikit/releases/latest) with pre-built JavaScript and CSS.
+- Download the [latest release](https://github.com/isaacjosephhorton/miniml/releases/latest) with pre-built JavaScript and CSS.
-- Clone the repo to get all source files including build scripts: `git clone git://github.com/isaacjosephhorton/github-uikit.git`
+- Clone the repo to get all source files including build scripts: `git clone git://github.com/isaacjosephhorton/miniml.git`

 The compiled files of all UIkit versions are also hosted on the jsDelivr content delivery network via [jsdelivr.com](https://www.jsdelivr.com/package/npm/uikit).
 Working on a switch to show versions.